Furnace Savings Calculator Burlington, ON

 Up to $125 for qualifying smart thermostats that optimize furnace scheduling — easy to stack with a furnace replacement and often overlooked

-Stacking federal + provincial/utility rebates is permitted — Burlington homeowners replacing furnace + AC together with a heat pump have received $3,500–$7,500+ in combined incentives
+Stacking federal + provincial/utility rebates is permitted — Burlington homeowners replacing furnace + AC together with a heat pump have received $3,500–$7,500+ in combined incentives.
+Request a free HVAC estimate before comparing upgrade options.

 Frequently Asked Questions